• العربية

 “The leaders of Iran called yesterday to negotiate.
 I think they’re tired of being beat up by the US.
 We may meet with them.
 A meeting is being set up.
 But we may have to act because of what’s happening before the meeting,” Trump said.

-President Donald Trump said on Sunday the United States was examining very strong options regarding Iran and will make a decision as the Islamic Republic has started crossing his "red line".
+President Donald Trump said on Sunday the United States and its military was examining what he called very strong options on Iran as authorities continued a deadly crackdown on protestors across the country.

-"They're starting to [cross my red line], it looks like, and there seem to be some people killed that aren't supposed to be killed," Trump told reporters on Sunday.
+Asked by a reporter whether Iran had contravened red lines Trump set against killing protestors, he said: "They're starting to.
+It looks like, and there seem to be some people killed that aren't supposed to be killed."

 "These are violent, if you call them leaders, I don't know if they're leaders or just they rule through violence, but we're looking at it very seriously.
 The military is looking at it and we're looking at some very strong options.
 We'll make a determination."

-He said he is getting an "hourly report" on the developments in Iran.
+He said he was getting an "hourly report" on the developments in Iran.

 Asked about Iran's threats to target the US interests in the region in case of an American attack, Trump said "if they do that, we will hit them at levels that they've never been hit before.
 They won't even believe it."